neuronsimulator/nrn/docs/python/simctrl/programmatic.rst

-.. function:: frecord_init
+.. function:: h.frecord_init()

-    Syntax:
-        ``h.frecord_init()``

-    Description:
     Initializes the Vectors which are recording variables. i.e. resize to 0 and append the current values of the variables.
 This is done at the end of an :func:`finitialize` call but needs to be done again to complete initialization if the user changes states or assigned variables that are being recorded..

     .. seealso::
         :meth:`Vector.record`, :ref:`runcontrol_Init`